-The Rev. Dr. Robert Shaw Howland — rector of New York City’s Church of the Holy Apostles – led the first services at the Rutgers Female Institute on 42st St and 5th Avenue.
+The Rev. Dr. Robert Shaw Howland — rector of New York City’s Church of the Holy Apostles — and his associate, the Rev. Thomas K. Conrad, led the first services at the Rutgers Female Institute on 42nd St. and 5th Avenue.
 On May 18, 1868, the church was formally established as the Church of the Heavenly Rest.
-Construction commenced on a church building at 551 Fifth Avenue, in what was then a residential area, just north of 45th Street and close to bustling Grand Central Terminal.
-Though it was described in King’s Handbook of New York City (1892) as “one of the fashionable shrines of the city,” CHR also won a reputation for benevolence.
-As early as 1890 the church opened a soup kitchen for the poor, and during the desolate winters of 1915 and 1916 it was known nationwide for providing meals, shelter, and job referrals to the needy.
+Construction commenced on a church building at 551 Fifth Avenue, in what was then a residential area, just north of 45th St. and close to bustling Grand Central Terminal.
+Described in King’s Handbook of New York City (1892) as “one of the fashionable shrines of the city,” CHR also won a reputation for benevolence.
+Under its second rector, the Rev. David Parker Morgan (rector 1887-1907), the church founded a chapel in the tenements of East Midtown to minister to working-class families.
+During the desolate winters of 1915 and 1916 it was known nationwide for providing meals, shelter, and job referrals to the needy.

 The two congregations shared worship space on 89th Street until the new site was completed on Easter Day, March 31, 1929 — only a few months before a massive stock market crash plunged the nation into the Great Depression.
 Heavenly Rest under Dr. Darlington’s leadership was a nationally known church celebrating five services every Sunday; Mayor Fiorello LaGuardia was among its congregation.
 Darlington’s sermons became renowned for their controversial take on political and social questions of the turbulent Depression-era 1930s and wartime ‘40s.
 Under subsequent rectors, the musical and cultural life of the church blossomed, even in an era (the 1960s and ‘70s) of growing skepticism about religion in society.
 Responding to social change, the church developed many of its social activism, community outreach, and ministry programs, which continue to this day.
 Tragedy struck on the night of August 7, 1993, as fire broke out in the chancel of the church.
 The blaze destroyed the organ console, choir stalls, and other woodwork, but thanks to heroic fire crews, the stained-glass windows survived intact.
-It took a year of dogged restoration to clean and repair the church interior and the organ; two half-melted stone arches in the chancel still await restoration.
+It took a year of dogged restoration to repair the church interior and the organ. two half-melted stone arches in the chancel still await restoration.

 Our Landmark Building The architectural gem that houses Heavenly Rest is perhaps our most glorious asset.
 An estimated 15,000 annual visitors (besides those who come for worship or school business) may enter Heavenly Rest to pray, meditate, or simply admire our architecture.
 Our doors stand open to the public every day from 10am to 6pm.
 The towering design of the limestone-clad church is Gothic in inspiration, but a strikingly modern interpretation: Its pointed arches echo the vertical energy of skyscraper Manhattan, distinctively informed with a streamlined Art Deco aesthetic.
 Inside, the two styles combine to create a powerful, reverent interior space in which — thanks to modern engineering — every part of the church is visible to all who enter the church.
 The focus of the interior is the altar, with a simple yet soaring carved reredos featuring a massive empty cross surmounted by the risen Christ.
 This serene, austere setting is sparingly adorned with meaningful symbols, from the metal grapevines of the glass narthex doors (symbolizing Christ as the true vine) to the Baptistery’s enameled mosaics of flowing waters (symbolizing the renewal of life through the power of God’s Holy Spirit).
 In the chancel, the choir stalls’ polychrome carvings of Tudor roses and Scottish thistles symbolize the roots of the Episcopal Church in America, while the vaulted ceiling is painted with stars to represent Heaven.